pjdijxhoorn/Milestone-project-3/readme.md

 [W3C Markup Validator](https://validator.w3.org/)
-all pages were checked using the W3C markup validator. most pages were checked via url however some you have to be logged in so these sites were checked by copying the code into the validator. none of the pages displayed errors.
+all pages were checked using the W3C markup validator. most pages were checked via url however for the profile page you have to be logged in so this page was checked by copying the code into the validator. none of the pages displayed errors.
 ![alt text]()

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)